jessicamdittrich/CHG-JD051222/README.md

 3. Notes in the CSS code were added to break up the different sections being targeted

+## Notes
+It was found that the image under "Social Media Marketing" would receive a "display:none;" property from the web browser.
+This was fixed in the css targeting all images with "display:inline !important;" as I was unaware of how to fix this.
+If there are suggestions please let me know.

 ## Final Product

 [Click here to view your website](https://jessicamdittrich.github.io/CHG-JD051222/)